ChaudharySabin/OracleCMSCarStockApi/Readme.md

 ## Note

 New Registeration will be automatically marked as `Dealer` role but will not be assigned to any dealer.
-Only, SuperAdmin users have the authority to assign users into different dealer
+Only, SuperAdmin users have the authority to assign users into different dealer.

+The database will be seeded on startup if there is no any records.

 ## Optional